 K-1 FIANCE(E) VISA

 A United States citizen and a foreigner can get married in the United States if the foreigner obtains a K-1 Visa.
 The two-step process begins when the United States citizen submits an I-129F Petition for Alien Fiancé(e) to USCIS.
 Once the petition is approved, the foreigner can submit a K-1 Visa application through a U.S. Embassy or Consulate in their country and then attend a visa interview at that location.
 The K-1 Visa is granted following a successful interview.
 Once the foreigner enters the United States with the K-1 Visa, the foreigner and the United States citizen must be legally married within 90 days.
 If a marriage does not take place, the foreigner is required to return to his or her country.
 Following marriage, the foreigner must submit an application to adjust his or her status to lawful permanent resident, i.e., receive a green card.
 Children of the foreigner under the age of 21 may also come to the United States with K-2 Visas.
 Applications to adjust the children’s status to lawful permanent resident must be submitted after the marriage takes place.
 Obtaining a K-1 Visa can take 7-9 months.
-Caruso Law Group can guide you through the process, helping your fiancé(e) arrive in the United States, where you can begin your life together.
+Attorney Vanessa Caruso is an experienced fiance visa lawyer that can guide you through the process, helping your fiancé(e) arrive in the United States, where you can begin your life together.